Last Updated 19th October 2021

 If you have any further questions then please contact us on 0344 776 5305.
 Alternatively, you can email us at firstname.lastname@example.org or use our Live Chat facility at www.businesschoicedirect.co.uk

 Frequently asked questions

-You should carry your V5 Vehicle Registration Document with you when driving abroad.
-It is also advisable to carry a copy of your Certificate of Insurance, especially now Green Cards are no longer used.
+You should always carry your V5 Vehicle Registration Document and a copy of your Certificate of Insurance, especially now Green Cards are no longer used.

 The UK Government have provided guidance around driving abroad on the following website;

 You can also contact us on 0344 776 5305.
 Alternatively, you can email us at email@example.com or use our Live Chat facility on our website, www.businesschoicedirect.co.uk